jianliu10/jianliu.github.io/_posts/2019-03-10-DI-domain-driven-service-oriented.md

 There are structured data and unstructured data.

 There are three types of data APIs:
-- batch API - end of day batch files and their sensors.
+- batch API
+  end of day batch files and their sensors.
-- REST API - intraday request-response
+- REST API
+  intraday request-response JSON data by calling operational service REST API
-- event messaging API - real-time streaming data integration. example web clicks, capital market trades.
+- event messaging API
+  real-time streaming data integration. example web clicks, capital market trades.

 The design document tries to probe into the following design areas:
 - use domain driven service oriented design in data integration.
 A service integrates all types of data APIs in one domain.